-Select All Text With Similar Formatting
+How to Select All The Text With Similar Formatting:

-3. Position the cursor at one of the text formatting’s that you have applied.
+Position the cursor at one of the text formatting’s that you have applied.

-4. Now go to the Home Tab
+Now go to the Home Tab

-Read the related topics given below.
+Read the related topics

 Select: Under the option “Select”, you have various commands to select text and objects such as Select All, Select Objects, and Select Text with Similar Formatting.

-- Select All: This command helps you select all the (with all the formatting) contents in a word document.
-To do this, go to the home tab → Click on the select → Then Click on the select all.
+Select All: This command helps you select all the (with all the formatting) contents in a word document.
+To do this, go to the home tab → Click on the select → Then Click on select all.

 Select objects: Generally, Select Objects is used to select multiple objects in a word document like Shapes and Pictures.
-To do this → Go to the Insert tab → Insert the objects such as pictures, shapes, icons, etc. → Then go to the Home tab → Click on the select → Then click on the Select Objects → Now select all the objects with mouse.
+To do this → Go to the Insert tab → Insert the objects such as pictures, shapes, icons, etc. → Then go to the Home tab → Click on the select → Then click on the Select Objects → Now select all the objects with the mouse.

 What is the “Select All The Text With Similar Formatting” in Word?

 The “Select all text with similar formatting” command helps you to select all text with the same formatting.
 For example, if you want to select only the entire text formatted with bold, italic, underline, size, colour or some or all of these, you should first select such text and apply this command.